Arif-Rachmat/SDL2-Mandelbrot-Plotter/README.md

 This program plot the mandelbrot set by mapping out each pixel according to the coordinate of the complex plane and then iterate it multiple time with the formula mentioned above until it exceed a certain value.
 Each pixel is then colored according to the number of iteration it reaches, unless it reaches the maximum iteration allowed in this case the pixel is then colored black.

-Increasing the maximum iteration count will reveal more detail of the mandelbrot set, and with this program you can explore the world of the mandelbrot set made just from a simple mathematical equation.
+Increasing the maximum iteration count will reveal more detail of the mandelbrot set, and although this program use `long double` data type for the highest floating point precision, it was build using MSVC compiler therefore it only use 8 byte of memory (as supposed to C++ standard 10 byte or even 16 byte long double).

-<p align="right"><a href="#sdl2-mandelbrot-plotter">[Back to Top]</a></p>
+<p align="right"><a href="#sdl2-mandelbrot-plotter"><kbd>Back to Top</kbd></a></p>

 <br>
 <br>
 <br>

 # Getting Started
 Download the latest version from [release](https://github.com/Arif-Rachmat/SDL2-Mandelbrot-Plotter/releases).
-Extract the binaries and dll to a single directory, or extract the whole folder.
+Extract the binaries and dll to a single directory.

 <br>